Call Button

 Once treatment commences we expect a significant improvement to occur rapidly in 90% of our patients with Occipital Neuralgia and within the first 5 treatment consultations.

-If you suffer from Occipital Neuralgia, or if you think it sounds like your symptoms and medication has given you no significant relief, then we believe that you should have a thorough examination of your neck and brainstem.
+If you suffer from Occipital Neuralgia, or if you think it sounds like your symptoms and medication has given you no significant pain relief, then we believe that you should have a thorough examination of your neck and brainstem.